Kinematics: Pure translation

 If a rigid body moves so that its reference frame M does not rotate (θ = 0) relative to the fixed frame F, the motion is called pure translation.
 In this case, the trajectory of every point in the body is an offset of the trajectory d(t) of the origin of M, that is:

 Thus, for bodies in pure translation, the velocity and acceleration of every point P in the body are given by:

 where the dot denotes the derivative with respect to time and vO and aO are the velocity and acceleration, respectively, of the origin of the moving frame M. Recall the coordinate vector p in M is constant, so its derivative is zero.

 Rotation of a body around a fixed axis

-Rotational or angular kinematics is the description of the rotation of an object.
-In what follows, attention is restricted to simple rotation about an axis of fixed orientation.
-The z-axis has been chosen for convenience.
+Objects like a playground merry-go-round, ventilation fans, or hinged doors can be modeled as rigid bodies rotating about a single fixed axis.
+The z-axis has been chosen by convention.